samfisherirl/scammer_payback/README.md

 ## Preface

-Scammer Payback is a Scam Vigilante, targeting Indian and Nigerian scammers who trick the elderly into transferring funds via social engineering and tech savvy tactics.
+Scammer Payback is a Scam Vigilante, targeting Indian and Nigerian scammers who trick the elderly into transferring funds out of their bank and to the scammer.
+This is done via social engineering and tech savvy tactics.

 He livestreams, cropping to YouTube videos.
 His biggest videos contain a sequence of events that are highly improbable but seem to happen repeatedly in the exact same way.There seems to be a template for successful videos on his channel involving conversations with the scammer and victim at the same time.
 It always magically unfolds without major hiccups.